 Some parents don’t tell their child that they’re taking them for vaccination until they’re inside the doctor’s office.
 This approach could actually do more harm than good.
 If your child is completely unprepared, they will have to deal with the shock of such an unexpected event along with the fear of getting an injection.
 This can make the experience even more traumatic for your child, something that will only heighten their fear of injections.

-Tell your child about the appointment in steps and show them their baby vaccination chart so they can start mentally preparing themselves for it.
-For example, you can start by telling them that they are due for a shot, then after a day or two, tell them that you are fixing an appointment and then after some time, tell them that you will be taking for it the next day.
+Tell your child about the appointment in steps and show them their vaccination chart for babies in India so they can start mentally preparing themselves for it.
+For example, you can start by telling them that they are due for a shot, then after a day or two, tell them that you are fixing an appointment and then after some time, tell them that you will be taking them for it the next day.
 This gradual buildup will give your child enough time to prepare themselves for the experience.

 Children by their very nature are incredibly curious and always asking questions about everything around them.
 When they know that a vaccination appointment is looming in the horizon, they are bound to ask you incessant questions about how much it will hurt, how long it will take and even how big the needle is going to be.
 You might be tempted to brush off their fears to protect them, but this might not work.
 Instead, be completely open with them about what they can expect so they will be prepared to handle it better.
 Rather than telling them that they won’t feel anything from the injection, tell them that they might experience a small pinch when the needle goes in, but there won’t be any pain, Remember, your child is far more intuitive than you think!
 If you aren’t completely honest with them, they might pick up on it and become more anxious.